polok-dev98/FineTune_YoloV5/README.md

  3. All the project description and discussion are discussed in (project_discription.doc) file.

- 4. How to train the Yolov5 model for custom dataset code are in the (cat_dog.py) file.
+ 4. How to train the Yolov5 model for custom dataset code are in the (cat_dog.py) file..